-With losses from business email compromise on financial institutions rising fast, the active defense movement is generating buzz—but what are the ramifications?
+With losses from business email compromise rising fast, the active defense movement is generating buzz—but what are the ramifications?
 Why just raise the shield without wielding the sword, too?

 Organizations in the United States shouldered over one billion in losses from BEC in the last year alone, so the notion of using active defense measures that strike back at fraudsters seems to be gaining new currency.
 The term “active defense” describes methods by which organizations hit by spear phishing and other cyber attacks can trace them back to their source.
 More responsible efforts fall short of “hacking back,” and don’t involve counterstrikes meant to cripple the cybercriminals’ systems.
 But they can still net some serious results.
 But what about the danger?

 It’s the kind of technological prowess that’d make even the “Mission Impossible” team proud.
 But active defense isn’t to be taken lightly.
 And it can come with some major ramifications.

 The appeal of active defense is understandable, of course—especially given the stakes.
 Despite billions of dollars of investment and major advances in sophisticated security technology, the vast majority of financial institutions, along with organizations across other industries, remain utterly vulnerable to BEC attacks, which use sophisticated forms of identity deception to impersonate a trusted contact.
 Through social engineering, cybercriminals use these deception techniques to completely bypass traditional perimeter defenses.
 There’s no malware to detect, nothing suspicious in the code, nothing unfamiliar in the message.

 It’s just that the person on the other end of the email isn’t who they claim to be, and their aim is to lure the recipient into revealing sensitive information or making payments to accounts secretly controlled by the fraudsters.
 And those actions can come with a steep price tag.

-First of all, active defense has yet to become a product you can purchase.
-Instead, it’s an approach—one that falls within a precarious gray zone between hacking back or “offensive cyber” operations and more passive forms of defense such as firewalls, email filters and so on.
+Active defense has yet to become a product you can purchase.
+Instead, it’s an approach—one that falls within a precarious gray zone between hacking back or “offensive cyber” operations and more passive forms of defense such as firewalls, email filters, and so on.
 Offensive cyber is really meant for nation states hitting back against other nations or non-state actors.
 Besides the fact that it is illegal for companies to conduct such operations, it’s also a very bad idea.

-Better still: Avoiding the need for any of this in the first place.
+Better still?
+Avoiding the need for any of this in the first place.

-Long before considering active defense measures, financial services organizations should have proper protections against business email compromise and other advanced email threats in place.
+All this said, long before considering active defense measures, organizations should have proper protections against business email compromise and other advanced email threats in place.

 Yet today, it’s unclear how many organizations are deploying modern machine learning technologies with the kind of modeling and analytics capabilities needed to go beyond email content analysis and sender infrastructure reputation to assess people, relationships and behaviors in order to stop email attacks from ever reaching their targets.

 Who knows?
 As a growing number of organizations raise a more effective shield against BEC, perhaps we’ll all find less need to draw a sword—and more disruptive ways to use it when we do.